 Extract: 3 min.
 Total length:

 Credits: David Fernandez de Castro Azua, director.
-Editorial Planeta de Agostini, publisher ; Ediciones San Marcos, publisher.
-Inforfilm S.I., producer.
+Editorial Planeta de Agostini, producer ; Ediciones San Marcos, producer.
+Inforfilm S.I., co-producer.

 Library catalogue (UNESDOC): 128342